How Gender and Birth Order Affect Educational attainment Inequality within-Families: Evidence from Benin: Structural Model of Educational Attainment Choice

-\subsection{Estimation of G(.)}
+\subsubsection{Estimation of G(.)}

-I utilized auxiliary data to estimate the parameters of $G(.)$ outside of the model.
-In particular, I assume that the ability-based parents' preference for children are i.i.d from a Beta distribution.
+I use auxiliary data to estimate the parameters of the distribution $G(.)$ of the ability-based weight on children's education outside of the model.
+In particular, I assume that the ability-based weights on children's education are i.i.d across household and from a Dirichlet distribution.

-$\beta_1$ and $\beta_2$ are estimated using auxiliary data.
-Specifically, I used data on average GPA in junior high school for a sample of student in Benin in 2018 to estimate $\beta_1$ and $\beta_2$ using maximum likelihood method.
-The Beta distribution seems to be a good fit for the distribution of relative ability (See Figure \ref{ability_parameter}).
+$(\eta_1, \dots, \eta_{N_{c_h}})$ are estimated using auxiliary data.
+Specifically, I used data on average GPA in junior high school for a sample of student in Benin in 2018 to estimate $(\eta_1, \dots, \eta_{N_{c_h}})$ using maximum likelihood method.
+The Dirichlet distribution seems to be a good fit for the distribution of relative ability (See Figure \ref{ability_parameter}).